QR algorithm: The practical QR algorithm

 Under certain conditions, the matrices Ak converge to a triangular matrix, the Schur form of A. The eigenvalues of a triangular matrix are listed on the diagonal, and the eigenvalue problem is solved.
 In testing for convergence it is impractical to require exact zeros, but the Gershgorin circle theorem provides a bound on the error.

+If the matrices converge, then the eigenvalues along the diagonal will appear according to their geometric multiplicity.
+To guarantee convergence, A must be a symmetric matrix, and for all non zero eigenvalues $\lambda$ there must not be a corresponding eigenvalue $-\lambda$.
+Due to the fact that a single QR iteration has a cost of $\mathcal{O}(n^3)$ and the convergence is linear, the standard QR algorithm is extremely expensive to compute, especially considering it is not guaranteed to converge.